 Choose an AI model to perform the evaluation:

-Recommendation: Use models with strong reasoning capabilities like GPT-4o or Claude 3.7 Sonnet for more accurate evaluations.
+Use models with strong reasoning capabilities like GPT-4o or Claude 3.7 Sonnet for best results.

 API Key